gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/numericselector.md

 ## Methods

-Besides the [Common methods for all Controls](../common_methods.md) a numeric selector also has the following aditional methods:
+Besides the [Common methods for all Controls](../common_methods.md) a numeric selector also has the following additional methods:

 | Method           | Purpose                                                                                                                                                                                 |
 | ---------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |